Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: CMPL Audit Framework

+\textbf{Auditor objective.} Let the ground-truth leakage indicator be given by $\ell_t= \mathbb{1}\{\text{leakage has occurred by turn }(t)\}$.
+The auditor seeks two properties: In other words, \cemph{an auditor must be trustworthy} (i.e., a leakage flagged by the auditor should correspond to an actual ground-truth leakage) \cemph{and vigilant} (i.e., a ground-truth leakage should be detected by the auditor immediately or after it occurs). $\auditor$ also seeks to minimize the expected detection delay $\min_t\mathbb{E}_{\ell_t,z_{t'}: t\leq t'\leq T}[t' - t]$ to expeditiously flag leakage when it occurs, with the expectation taken over conversation trajectories where a leakage occurs followed by a flag raised by the auditor.

-Algorithm~\ref{alg:audit_loop} summarizes the interaction.
+\textbf{Conversation loop.} Algorithm~\ref{alg:audit_loop} summarizes the interaction.
 The dialogue stops once either the task succeeds {($\text{succ}(H_t)=1$)}, the auditor flags leakage {($z_t=1$)}, or the turn budget~$T$ is exhausted.
-In practice, the bulk of the successful attacks in both scenarios complete within ten to twenty turns.

-The conversation fragment in Table~\ref{tab:example} shows a successful attack in the insurance scenario {while targeting a patient's family medical history}.
-The strategist first establishes the topic of ``risk factors'', the generator then asks about hereditary markers, the agent inadvertently reveals a fatal myocardial infarction in the maternal line, and the auditor immediately triggers $z_1=1$.
+The conversation fragment given in \Cref{tab:example} shows a leakage of a patient's family medical history in the insurance claim verification scenario.
+The adversary establishes a discussion about ``risk factors'', the generator then asks about hereditary markers, the agent inadvertently reveals a myocardial infarction in the maternal line, and the auditor immediately triggers $z_1=1$.

-\textbf{Why this architecture?} The separation between \emph{strategic reflection} ($\strategist$) and \emph{surface realization} ($\advpromptgen$) allows the adversary to pursue long-horizon goals while reacting flexibly to each agent response.
-Bootstrap self-consistency in $\predictor$ yields a calibrated confidence measure required by the auditor’s soundness guarantee.
-Finally, $\mathcal A$’s rolling summary mirrors memory-compression techniques already used in production systems (\cite{pinecone_langchain_memory, langchain_memory}).

-The next section details the experimental protocol and ablations; Section~\ref{sec:empirical_evaluation} reports leakage rates, detection delays, and the effect of varying model size and adversarial strategy.